 The UAE is significantly moving away from oil dependent economic activities in the recent past and it is making its presence felt extensively in the fields of retail trading, investment & retail banking, logistics & supply chain management and marketing of various other services and products.
 It is among the countries witnessing fastest growth of retailing in terms of new stores opening and job creation.
-All these sectors require qualified and trained manpower in the relevant fields of Marketing and Retail Management
+All these sectors require qualified and trained manpower in the relevant fields of Marketing and Retail Management.

-The major in marketing and retail management is intended to prepare students to comprehend basic marketing & retail management concepts and operations related to this major.
-As this major progress, it aims at making students understand various facets of marketing and retail management in the ever-changing business environment.
-This major infuses pragmatism into the theory and empowers students to apply the concepts in work context.
-It also prepares students to pursue higher academic pursuits in the field of marketing and retail management
+The Marketing and retail management degree is intended to prepare students to comprehend basic marketing & retail management concepts and related operations.
+As this program progress, it aims at making students understand various facets of marketing and retail management in the everchanging business environment.
+This program infuses pragmatism into the theory and empowers students to apply the concepts in work context.
+It also prepares students to pursue higher academic pursuits in the field of marketing and retail management.